 - Certificate (the server’s certificate)

 FTPS does use multiple port numbers to connect and complete your file transfers.
 The first port is for authentication and commands.
 After authenticating and establishing a connection with the server, every file transfer request opens another port.
-Some may argue that multiple ports open could pose a security issue.
+Some may argue that having multiple ports open could pose a security issue.

 This secure file transfer method excels at server to server file transfer.
 FTPS is ideal when you need to access the FTP server from personal devices.
 Software developers using .NET framework often use FTPS as their secure file transfer method.